-As a Black woman or a woman of color, my superpower is Godfidence, which is really the ability to transform others through my light and confidence in God.
+As a Black woman, my superpower is Godfidence, which is really the ability to transform others through my light and confidence in God.
 I allow those who come in contact with me to become wealthier, happier and fulfilled.

-What key skillsets or qualities makes you unique as an African American female leader?
+What key skills or qualities makes you unique as a Black female leader?

 There are a few: my faith, consistency, dedication, hard work, love for people and growth.
 It’s these skillsets that motivate me to intentionally impact people positively.
 I am naturally a problem solver, who is always looking to find a solution to problematic situations — finding the beauty in everything.

-What thoughtful/encouraging piece of advice would you give to your younger self?
+What thoughtful or encouraging piece of advice would you give to your younger self?

-Why is it important for Black women to lead and/or work in leadership roles and decision making capacities?
+Why is it important for Black women to lead or work in leadership roles and decision-making capacities?

-Why is it important for the more mature, seasoned and experienced Black women to reach back and help younger women of color?
+Why is it important for seasoned and experienced Black women to reach back and help younger women of color?

 I think is important for this to happen because we learn from each other and learning produces growth.
 As women we share more likes than dislikes, our experiences create a common ground.
 Time, seasons and trends are the only lines of demarcation that separate us.
 As a matter of fact, there is a scripture in the Bible, Titus 2, which implores the older women to teach the younger women to be a woman of noble character.
 We become a stronger force when we apply the knowledge learned from those who’ve paved the way.

 How do you feel about the hashtag #CollaborationOverCompetition?
-What qualities or values do you deem indispensable in your business partners/collaborators?
+What qualities or values do you deem indispensable in your business partners and collaborators?